P7h/StormTweetsSentimentD3Viz/README.md

 # StormTweetsSentimentD3Viz
 ----------

+### You might also be interested in checking out my other project, an extension of this repo for Twitter sentiment of counties / regions of UK using D3.js Choropleth Map on [StormTweetsSentimentD3UKViz](https://github.com/P7h/StormTweetsSentimentD3UKViz).

 ## Introduction
 This repository contains an application which is built to demonstrate as an example of Storm distributed framework by performing sentiment analysis of tweets originating from U.S. in real-time.
 This Topology retrieves tweets originating from US and computes and visualizes the sentiment scores of each of the state of United States [based on tweets] in a Choropleth Map using [D3.js](http://d3js.org) continuously for 10 minutes [in local mode].
 User can also explicitly kill the topology by pressing `Ctrl+C` for exiting the application.
 Also, there is a column chart visualization of each State and its sentiment value using [Highcharts](http://www.highcharts.com).